microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Object Types.md

 }
 ```

-Note that this pattern of setting defaults for unspecified values is so common that JavaScript has syntax to support it.
+Note that this pattern of setting defaults for unspecified values is so common that TypeScript has syntax to support it.

 ```ts twoslash
 interface Shape {}